 How can DeltaNet International Help?

 We offer six GDPR online training courses to bring your employees up to speed with the GDPR.
-These are titled: Preparing for GDPR, Accountability, Erasure: The Right to be Forgotten, Privacy Impact Assessment, Preparing for GDPR and Preventing a Data Breach.
+These are titled: Accountability, Erasure: The Right to be Forgotten, Privacy Impact Assessment, Preparing for GDPR and Preventing a Data Breach.
 All our courses are automatically updated and the amended versions made available to users should legislation change.

 A quick summary of our most popular GDPR courses can be found below: